William G. Allen: Exile in England and Ireland

 Allen found in England an "absence of prejudice against color.
 Here the colored man feels himself among friends, and not among enemies".
 He and his wife were "happy" there.
 They attended the great anti-slavery meeting in Exeter Hall, at which Harriet Beecher Stowe and her husband Calvin Stowe spoke.
-A clipping of 1854 shows him lecturing to an anti-slavery meeting in Manchester, with other lectures in the vicinity on "'The origin, past history, and literature of the African race'; 'The probable destiny of the African race', &c. &c."
+A clipping of 1854 shows him lecturing to an anti-slavery meeting in Manchester, with other lectures in the vicinity on "'The origin, past history, and literature of the African race' which proved not to be true as racism later came to plague Allen's professional life as a teacher.
+'The probable destiny of the African race', &c. &c."
 A letter from Lord Shaftesbury said he "sympathises most heartily with Professor Allen, and sincerely wishes him success in his undertaking.
 It will give Lord Shaftesbury great pleasure to assist in any way that he can a gentleman of the coloured race, who is a hundred times wiser, and better, than his white oppressors."

 They traveled across the United Kingdom, moving to Dublin in 1856, where they had four children.
 In 1860, they moved back to England.
 He attempted to make a living through his lectures, but the couple was often close to poverty.
 In 1863, Allen became director of the New Caledonian Trading School in Islington, a school for the poor, the first African-American to direct an English school.
 However, in five years, finances and the "racism of his competitors" forced him out.
 Mary started a small school for girls, which failed.
 In 1871 they were living in Islington with six children; William's profession is listed as Professor of Music.
 By 1878, they were living in a boarding house in West London, where they survived largely on the charity of friends, especially Gerrit Smith.